PublicAPIs-dev/intuit-api/docs/graphql-concepts/graphql-benefits.md

 ### Validate queries as you work

 Since GraphQL is a type system, everything about it is part of its schema.
-You can validate queries as you create them with [testing tools like GraphiQL](../../getting-started/graphql-ide/) (which has a built-in parser) or [by making an introspection query](../introspection/).
+You can validate queries as you create them with [testing tools like GraphiQL](../../getting-started/graphql-ide/) (which has a built-in parser).
 You can also let the server validate requests against the current schema version.

 ### Everything is documented

 Accurate and up-to-date documentation is always available along with the schema.
-You can [make an introspection query](../introspection/) any time you want to see all possible fields and operations for the latest version.

 ### Simple data hierarchies